Dan Tana: Early life

-With the post-war transformation of Yugoslavia from a monarchy into a Stalinist people's republic under the Communist Party (KPJ) rule of Josip Broz Tito, Dobrivoje's father Radojko, despite not participating in the war as part of any armed faction, was adjudged by the new communist authorities to be class enemy and sentenced to 12 years in a labour camp while his pre-war kafana, Složna braća, was nationalized.
-The father ended up serving a year before being released and finding employment in the now state-owned kafana that he had owned before the war.
+With the post-war transformation of Yugoslavia from a monarchy into a Titoist people's republic under the Communist Party (KPJ) rule of Josip Broz Tito, Dobrivoje's father Radojko, despite not participating in the war as part of any armed faction, was adjudged by the new communist authorities to be a class enemy and sentenced to 12 years in a labour camp while his pre-war kafana, Složna braća, was nationalized.
+The father ended up serving a year before being released and finding employment as an accountant in the now state-owned kafana that had been his before the war.

 Football career

 Youth football at Red Star Belgrade

 Tanasijević was spotted playing football at 12, and offered an apprenticeship with Red Star Belgrade.
 He spent five years at Red Star, developing as a striker.

 Defection from Yugoslavia, playing with Anderlecht

-Tanasijević's restaurateur father had been arrested by the new communist authorities established at the end of the Second World War by Marshal Tito, and his restaurants nationalised.

 Tanasijević was aged 17 when he toured Belgium in 1952 as part of the junior squad of the Yugoslav football team Red Star Belgrade to play R.S.C.
 Anderlecht.
 While in Brussels, Tana abandoned the team and stayed in Belgium.

 While in Belgium, Tana saw the senior Red Star Belgrade team play Anderlecht, and was spotted in the crowd by the Red Star captain Rajko Mitić.
 Mitić told Anderlecht of Tanasijević's ability, and arranged a trial for Tanasijević with them.
 Anderlecht offered Tanasijević a four-year contract, but as a defector he could not play club football in Belgium for two years.
 Anderlecht loaned Tana to Hannover.